ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/reacting-to-data-on-the-blockchain.md

 }
 ```

-## Step 3: Getting and Reacting to Data on the ARK Blockchain
+## Step 3: Getting and Reacting to Data on the ARK blockchain

-Now that we have the "sending" part of the process mapped out, we'll go ahead and create the logic to search the [ARK Blockchain](/introduction/blockchain) for our [VendorField](/glossary/#smartbridge).
+Now that we have the "sending" part of the process mapped out, we'll go ahead and create the logic to search the [ARK blockchain](/introduction/blockchain) for our [VendorField](/glossary/#smartbridge).
 This method should have the vendorField passed to it.

 ```cpp
 bool txWasFound(char vfBuffer[Sha256::BLOCK_LEN + 1]) { }
 ```

-The REST API of the [ARK Blockchain](/introduction/blockchain) doesn't [search for vendorFields](/api/public/v2/transactions.html#search-for-transactions) explicitly by "string"; rather it uses the HEX representation of the vendorField string.
+The REST API of the [ARK blockchain](/introduction/blockchain) doesn't [search for vendorFields](/api/public/v2/transactions.html#search-for-transactions) explicitly by "string"; rather it uses the HEX representation of the vendorField string.

 Let's go ahead and get the Hex of the vendorField, and place that into a string object 'vendorFieldHexString'.